A Theory of Conversion Relations for Prefixed Units of Measure: Introduction

 \subsection{Contributions}

-The present work, \begin{REV}an extended revision of \cite{TyWLepper2022preprint,DBLP:conf/RelMiCS/WidemannL23},\end{REV} lays the foundation for a formal model of dimensions and units of measure that extends and complements the findings of \cite{Kennedy1996}.
+The present work, an extended revision of \cite{DBLP:conf/RelMiCS/WidemannL23,TyWLepper2022preprint}, lays the foundation for a formal model of dimensions and units of measure that extends and complements the findings of \cite{Kennedy1996}.
 We refine the mathematical structures outlined there, in order to accomodate unit conversions and prefixes.
 In addition, the proposed model rectifies irrelevant, historically accrued restrictions of traditional notation systems.

-In particular, the main contributions of the present work are as follows: \begin{itemize} \item A formal mathematical model of dimensions and units with optional prefixes, separated into the generic structures shared by all unit systems (Section~\ref{structs}) and the properties to be interpreted contingently by each unit system (Section~\ref{props}), together with a hierarchy of equivalence relations. \item A formal mathematical model of unit conversion rules as a class of ternary relations with a closure operator, that function both as groups and as categories (Section~\ref{rels}), together with a hierarchy of six subclasses, each with better algebraic behavior than the preceding, and in particular an efficient rewriting procedure for calculating conversion factors. \end{itemize}
+In particular, the main contributions of the present work are as follows: \begin{itemize} \item A formal mathematical model of dimensions and units with optional prefixes, separated into the generic structures shared by all unit systems (Section~\ref{structs}) and the properties to be interpreted contingently by each unit system (Section~\ref{props}), together with a hierarchy of equivalence relations. \item A formal mathematical model of unit conversion rules as a class of ternary relations with a closure operator, that function both as groups and as categories (Section~\ref{rels}), together with a hierarchy of six subclasses, each satisfying stronger useful algebraic properties than the preceding, and in particular an efficient rewriting procedure for calculating conversion factors. \end{itemize}